 How to Increase ARR

-Last but not least, let’s cover some tips on how to increase ARR.
-These suggestions will help you craft a strategy that’s relevant to your current stage of growth, and evolve your plan to suit your company’s needs.
+Last but not least, let’s discuss some tips on increasing ARR.
+Targeted marketing efforts and optimizing subscription revenue are key strategies for boosting ARR, as they help improve customer acquisition, retention, and predictable recurring income.
+These suggestions will help you craft a strategy relevant to your current growth stage and evolve your plan to suit your company’s needs.

 Prioritize Low CACs and High LTVs

 With a low customer acquisition cost, you gain more from every new contract.
-By reducing CAC as much as possible, you can make each new user more valuable for your business.
+Reducing CAC as much as possible can make each new user more valuable for your business.

 Be Flexible in Your Sales Goals

 Companies don’t necessarily have to sell the biggest packages for maximum profit.
-Gaining $100,000 from 100 new customers is just as good as gaining it from 10,000.
-What matters is 1) how satisfied your customers are, and 2) whether your company’s growth is consistent or not.
+Gaining $100,000 from 100 new customers is just as good as from 10,000.
+What matters is 1) how satisfied your customers are, and 2) whether your company’s growth is consistent.

 Improve Your MQLs